Published by Taylor & Francis Ltd, 1996

 Convert currencyQuantity: 1 available

 Add to basketHardcover.
 Condition: new.
 Hardcover.
 This text, the fifth in the series developing Bernstein's code theory, presents a clear account of the most recent developments of this code theory and, importantly, shows the close relation between its development and the empirical research to which the theory has given rise.
 This book addresses the central issue of Bernstein's research project: are there any general principles underlying the transformation of knowledge into pedagogic communication?
 This new edition of Bernstein's classic book is updated with three new chapters: on discourse, on official knowledge and identities, and with a wide ranging interview with Joseph Solomon.
 Published as Volume V in his Class, Codes, and Control series, the book builds on the continuing tradition of Bernstein's influential work on class education, language , and society.
 This book, the fifth in the series developing Bernstein's code theory, presents an account of developments of this code theory and shows the close relation between its development and the empirical research to which the theory has given rise.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.